7 Brew gives national recognition to local nurse

 For every drink purchased at the 7 Brew in Vestal yesterday, the company donated one dollar to the food pantry.

-7 Brew Hero Michelle Hroncich says “To be a hero is somebody who puts their life on the line every day.
+“To be a hero is somebody who puts their life on the line every day.
 Somebody like our first responders, our veterans, our active service members.
 But, a year and a half ago, at the middle school, we unfortunately had a student go into cardiac arrest and fortunately, we were able to save that student.
-So, that’s why Chief Kintner nominated me and I feel very honored for that.”
+So, that’s why Chief Kintner nominated me and I feel very honored for that,” said Hroncich.

 The national campaign receives nominations from people all across the country.